YasuhideKato/apiteam-season2-workshop/README.md

 * Install VirtualBox and Vagrant
 VirtualBox: <https://www.virtualbox.org/>
 Vagrant: <https://www.vagrantup.com/>
-NOTICE: Just now, you can use vagrant ver.
-1.7.4 https://releases.hashicorp.com/vagrant/1.7.4/
+NOTICE: Just now, you should use vagrant ver.
+1.7.4
+https://releases.hashicorp.com/vagrant/1.7.4/
 * Get apigee-edge-4.15.07.03.zip and save it in the same directory as the playbook(../apiteam-season2-workshop-apigw-allinone)
 * Save a valid license file for Apigee Edge in the same directory as the playbook(../apiteam-season2-workshop-apigw-allinone)